 Being charged with any form of criminal homicide is an incredibly distressing and upsetting experience, both for the defendant and his or her loved ones.
 Homicide charges are extremely serious, and a criminal conviction could result in decades or even life in prison without the possibility of parole.
 When everything you value is at stake, you simply cannot afford to face the prosecution without dedicated legal support from an experienced criminal defense lawyer.

-At the Law Offices of John J. Zarych, ouevalur highly knowledgeable homicide attorneys bring over 45 years of combined experience to every case we handle.
+At the Law Offices of John J. Zarych, our highly knowledgeable homicide attorneys bring over 45 years of combined experience to every case we handle.
 We are well-versed in New Jersey’s homicide laws and have an in-depth understanding of the possible defenses against murder charges.
 We will challenge the evidence against you, coach and counsel you throughout every step of the legal process, and fight aggressively to have the charges reduced or dismissed.
-We represent clients throughout Atlantic County, Cape May County, Ocean County, Camden County, Burlington County, and the surrounding areas, with offices in Atlantic City, Northfield, and Wildwood.
+We represent clients throughout South Jersey, including Cape May and Atlantic County.

 Murder and manslaughter charges can change your life forever.
 Don’t wait another day to take legal action.
 To schedule a free, completely private legal consultation, call the Law Offices of John J. Zarych right away at (800) 508-9786.
 Our phone lines are always open.
 Se habla español.